Monira07/Dmoney-Integration-Testing/README.md

 # Project Title: Automate a demo fintech API by postman & newman

-## Project Summary: In this project, I have created a flow where admin can login and create new users, perform several CRUD actions for the users.
-Also the users can perform several transactions like send money, deposit, withdraw, payment etc. and check own balance and statement
+## Project Summary: In this project, I have created a flow where admin can log in and create new users, perform several CRUD actions for the users.
+There are fore types of users like Admin, Agent, Customer, and Merchant.
+Also, the users can perform several transactions like send money, deposit, withdraw, payment etc. and check own balance and statement.

 ## Prerequisites: